DataViz protocols

 Part of this work has been published as blogs on The Node and the enthusiastic response encouraged me to create a more structured and complete resource.
 This does not at all imply that this document needs to be read in a structured manner.
 If you are totally new to R it makes sense to first read the chapter Getting started with R which treats some of the essential basics.
 On the other hand, if you are familiar with R, you may be interested in the chapters on Reading and Reshaping data or Visualizing data.
 Finally, masters in R/ggplot2 may jump right to the Complete protocols.
 This final part brings all the ingredients of the preceding chapters together.
 Each protocol starts with raw data and shows all the steps that lead to a publication quality plot.

 I hope that you’ll find this book useful and that it may provide a solid foundation for anyone that wants to use R for the analysis and visualization of scientific data that comes from a wetlab.
-I look forward to seeing the results on twitter, Mastodon, in meetings, in preprints or in peer reviewed publications.
+I look forward to seeing the results on twitter Bluesky, Mastodon, in meetings, in preprints or in peer reviewed publications.

 A toast